 - Building a team - Olympic champions reported having high quality social support from a range of people.
 Helping teenagers identify who their team is (i.e. who makes them laugh, who do they work well with, which older adults can they turn to for advice) can help, especially as in the adolescent years, there can be a tendency to push important others away and choose unhelpful role models.

-For even more tips and information on growth mindset, check out our main page on Developing Growth Mindsets.
+For even more tips and information on growth mindset, check out our guide page on Developing Growth Mindsets.